Levon Khachigian

-Levon Michael Khachigian (born 6 March 1964 in Beirut, Lebanon) is an Australian medical research scientist notable for his work in vascular cell and molecular biology.
+Levon Michael Khachigian (born 6 March 1964 in Beirut, Lebanon) is an Australian medical research scientist infamous for research misconduct in vascular cell and molecular biology.
 He is a Professor in the Faculty of Medicine at the University of New South Wales.

 Khachigian is known for his studies in the area of transcriptional control and for translating basic discoveries into potential novel therapeutics.
 He is the inventor of the experimental drug Dz13, which may help treat a range of common diseases or complications including skin cancer, post-angioplasty restenosis, macular degeneration and asthma.

 Early life and education

-Khachigian was born to Armenian parents who served as evangelical protestant missionaries in the Middle East and migrated to Australia at age 18 months.
-He was raised in Naremburn, New South Wales, Australia and attended Naremburn Public School and later Crows Nest Boys' High School.
+Khachigian was born to Armenian parents who served as evangelical missionaries in the Middle East and migrated to Australia at age 18 months.
+He was raised in Naremburn, New South Wales, Australia, and attended Naremburn Public School and later Crows Nest Boys' High School.

 Khachigian obtained a B.Sc. with first-class honours in biochemistry in 1986 and Ph.D. in growth factor biochemistry and cell biology in 1993 from the University of New South Wales.
 He performed doctoral research at the School of Medicine, St George Hospital (Sydney), Division of Biomolecular Engineering, Commonwealth Scientific and Industrial Research Organisation and Department of Haematology, Prince of Wales Hospital (Sydney).
 He obtained a D.Sc. in vascular biology and transcriptional control in 2004 from the University of New South Wales.